fakedarren/mootools-core/Docs/Core/Core.md

 Function: nil {#nil}
 --------------------

-Checks to see if a value is defined.
+Returns true if a value is undefined.

 ### Syntax: